Multistage Mixed Precision Iterative Refinement: Numerical experiments

 \subsection{Random dense matrices}

-We first test our algorithm on random dense matrices generated using the MATLAB commands \verb|gallery('randsvd',n,kappa(i),2)| (in Section \ref{sec:randnmat_mode2}) and \verb|gallery('randsvd',n,kappa(i),3)| (in Section \ref{sec:randnmat_mode3}), where $n=100$ and \verb|kappa| is the array of the desired 2-norm condition numbers $\kappa_2 (A) =$\{$10^1$, $10^2$, $10^4$, $10^5$, $10^7$, $10^9$, $10^{11}$, $10^{14}$\}, and \verb|2| and \verb|3| stand for the modes which dictate the singular value distribution.
+We first test our algorithm on random dense matrices of dimension $n=100$ generated in MATLAB via the command \verb|gallery('randsvd',n,kappa(i),2)| (Section \ref{sec:randnmat_mode2}) and the command \verb|gallery('randsvd',n,kappa(i),3)| (Section \ref{sec:randnmat_mode3}), where \verb|kappa| is the array of the desired 2-norm condition numbers $\kappa_2 (A) =$\{$10^1$, $10^2$, $10^4$, $10^5$, $10^7$, $10^9$, $10^{11}$, $10^{14}$\}, and \verb|2| and \verb|3| stand for the modes which dictate the singular value distribution.
 Mode 2 generates matrices with one singular value equal to $1/\kappa_2(A)$ and the rest of the singular values equal to 1.
 Mode 3 generates matrices with geometrically distributed singular values.
 Mode 3 represents a difficult case for GMRES-based iterative refinement methods.
 It is known that a cluster of singular values near zero causes stagnation of GMRES, and a low precision preconditioner may fail to effectively shift this cluster away from the origin.
-We test the algorithms using precision combinations $(u_f,u,u_r)$ = (single, double, quad), $(u_f,u,u_r)$ = (half, single, double), and $(u_f,u,u_r)$ = (half, double, quad).
+We test the algorithms using initial precision combinations $(u_f,u,u_r)$ = (single, double, quad), $(u_f,u,u_r)$ = (half, single, double), and $(u_f,u,u_r)$ = (half, double, quad).
 For simplicity, $b$ is chosen to be a vector of normally distributed numbers generated by the MATLAB command \verb|randn| for all experiments in this section.
 For reproducibility, we use the MATLAB command \verb|rng(1)| before generating each linear system.